 I apply my research to resolving societal challenges including:

-∑ Smart, Green and Integrated Transport and, in more specific, the development of distributed Route Guidance Systems (RGS) for the assignment of efficient, fair, and envy-free routes to users in a distributed way in real-time and the coordination of commercial fleets without the need for a dispatching center.
+· Smart and Green Transport and, in more specific, the development of distributed Route Guidance Systems (RGS) for the assignment of efficient, fair, and envy-free routes to users in a distributed way in real-time and the coordination of commercial fleets without the need for a dispatching center.

-∑ Multi-Robot Coordination: i) mobile industrial robots within robot teams working on a factory shop-floor and ii) teams of mobile service robots with humans for human assistance and support (COMRADES Project).
+· Multi-Robot Coordination: i) mobile industrial robots within robot teams working on a factory shop-floor, agriculture, etc. and ii) teams of mobile service robots with humans for human assistance and support.